Increase energy-efficiency with Underfloor Heating Insulation Boards

 - Made in the UK, BBA approved

-Boards are sold with reinforcement tape in 20m or 90m length.
+Boards are sold with reinforcement tape (90m in length).

 Dimensions: All boards are 0.6m wide x 1.2m in length.

 (4mm, 6mm, 10mm and 20mm kept in stock)